Adana Dârüleytâm: History

 An estimated 3500 Armenian orphans were left homeless at the aftermath of the Adana Massacre that occurred in April 1909.
 The Adana Governor Cemal Bey who was appointed on August 8 to investigate the massacre, decided to build an orphanage for the Armenian children.
-Together with the Armenian Charity Foundation, the Vilayet began construction in late 1909.
+Together with the Armenian Charity Foundation, Vilayet began construction in late 1909.

 The orphanage was opened in 1911 with the accommodation of around 500 Armenian orphans.
 Despite the prior Armenian orphanages and the Protestant missionary orphanages, the teaching language of the orphanage was solely Turkish.
 Orphanage administration was sampled from the missionary orphanages.
 An Armenian, Vahakn Datevyan, was appointed as the principal, though the citizenship and secularism provisions of the 1908 Constitution were put in effect which prevented Christian teachings and the Armenian language.
 In regards, Armenian Patriarchate filed complaint to the Ministry of Internal Affairs in 1912.
 The complaint was dismissed, since the aim was the Turkification of orphans and raising them for the military.
 During the World War I, the orphanage was renamed the Enver Paşa Dar el Yetem.
 The Principal Datevyan was executed in 1916, in front of the Catholicosate in Sis.
-After the Armistice of Mudros, Vorpağnam organisation administered the orphanage, appointing Haçadur Kruzyan as the Principal.
+After the Armistice of Mudros, the Vorpağnam organisation administered the orphanage, appointing Haçadur Kruzyan as the Principal.
 In 1920, there were almost 1200 orphans, with the newcomers from Sivas and Kayseri Vilayets.